saasquatch/raisins/readme.md

 ## Bugs

-- Typing too fast in the attribute editor makes it blow up
+- Typing too fast in the attribute editor OR the canvas does not register all input.
+It only gets the last one.
+This is likely performance-related, since stencil starter and react don't have the same problem.
+To reproduce press 4 keys at the exact same time.
+Only one of the keys will register.
+Also if you type quickly in the middle of a text input, the selection will jump to the end.